JANUS: Parallel Tempered Genetic Algorithm Guided by Deep Neural Networks for Inverse Molecular Design: Experiments

 \section{Experiments}

 In the following sections, we compare the performance of JANUS against several baseline methods in various established molecular design benchmark tasks.
 Notably, the property distributions of molecules generated from random SELFIES depend on the particular version of SELFIES used (cf. Figure \ref{fig:random_selfies}), which is mainly caused by extensions to the SELFIES alphabet.
 In all our optimizations, we use SELFIES version 1.0.3 which leads to a slight decrease in performance but provides faster encoding and decoding of molecules.
+In addition to the experiments presented in the main text, we also carried out the GuacaMol suite of benchmarks\cite{brown2019guacamol} without using a neural network to apply selection pressure.
+Importantly, JANUS achieves state-of-the-art on one half of the benchmarks and close to state-of-the-art on the other half making it overall competitive with alternative models in the literature.\cite{winter2019efficient,kwon2021molfinder,leguy2020evomol,NEURIPS2020_8ba6c657} In particular, to the best of our knowledge, JANUS shows the second best performance of any generative model not relying on neural networks for molecule generation.